Marcelin97/Marcelin97/README.md

 I live in France, near Paris 🥖.
 I have always been passionate about new technologies and digital. 💡.

 - 🌱 I’m currently learning with [OpenClassrooms][opc] !
-- 🔭 I’m currently working on API REST
+- 🔭 I’m currently working on Aw
 - 🤝 I’m looking to collaborate on creating content.
 - 🤔 I’m looking for help with 3D.
-- 💬 Ask me about HTML, CSS, JavaScript.
+- 💬 Ask me about HTML, CSS, JavaScript or Vue.js
-- ⚡ Fun fact: judo, bike, t
+- ⚡ Fun fact: I ❤️ video games

 ### My Hobbies:

 - 🥋 I pratice judo.
 I'm black belt.
-- 💃🏽 I love dance
+- 🚴🏽‍♀️ I'm doing some mountain biking and running 👟
 - 💻 I love exploring new tech stack and building cool stuffs.
 - 📰 Reading & writing tech news.